Sandra Delgado

 Sandra Delgado is a Colombian-American actor, writer, and producer who grew up and works in Chicago, Illinois.
+She is best known for her work La Havana Madrid, an acclaimed play based in the 1960s about a Chicago nightclub of the same name and the Latino community in Chicago's Lakeview neighborhood.

 Acting

 Delgado's Chicago acting credits include 2666 (The Goodman Theatre), The Motherfucker with the Hat (Steppenwolf Theatre Company) and Mojada (Victory Gardens Theater), named one of the top ten performances of 2013 by Chicago Tribune.
 Television credits include Law & Order: SVU, Chicago Justice, Empire, The Exorcist, Chicago Fire and Mind Games.
 Delgado is a member of SAG/AFTRA and the Actors' Equity Association.

 Writing

 Delgado's most notable written work is La Havana Madrid, a play with live music depicting the former Chicago Spanish-music nightclub of the same name.
 The play which had three sold-out productions, at Steppenwolf Theatre Company and the Goodman Theatre produced by Teatro Vista in 2017, and a co-production in 2019 by Collaboraction and Teatro Vista.

-Her storytelling series, Saints and Sinners, debuted at Collaboraction and continued at Steppenwolf through May.
-Her work Felons and Familias, a new play about a woman caught in the black hole of criminal immigration courts, will be part of Chicago's Theater On The Lake's inaugural 'In The Works' season.
+Her storytelling series, Saints and Sinners, debuted at Collaboraction and continued at Steppenwolf in the spring of 2017.
+Her play Felons and Familias, tells the story of a woman caught in the black hole of criminal immigration courts, and was featured in Chicago's Theater On The Lake's inaugural 2018 'In The Works' season, followed by a run at the Goodman Theatre.